Skip to content

 Decision-Quality Roadmap

-Situation: Budget cycles reset into buy lists and DR debates because commitments and costs are not decision-quality.
+Situation: Budget cycles reset into buy lists and DR debates because commitments and costs aren’t decision-quality.

 Constraint: No trusted inventory baseline or cost model ties choices to run cost, capacity, and risk.

-What changed: Inventory baseline plus requirements plus cost model created predictable CapEx and OpEx decisions.
+What changed: Inventory baseline + requirements + cost model enabled predictable CapEx and OpEx decisions.

 Micro-proof: Roadmap became the budget backbone with auditable DR evidence and quarterly reforecasting.